How To Adapt Your Plans & Rides To New Sledding Realities For The Coming Winter…

 My Last Word On 2021 Snowmobile Trail Riding

 As you can see, I’m expecting some changes on the trails this season.
 But perhaps the biggest one is how much trail availability depends on our own personal choices.
 Snowmobilers come from all over to find the best snow.
 Many are from the more populated and urban areas where virus risk is highest.
 What we don’t want to do is to be seen as careless or thoughtless about spreading it to snowbelt communities in rural and northern regions.
+Or get fined under the Stay At Home order for non essential travel.

-So we need to be respectful, prepared and cautious on our travels and be part of the solution, not the problem.
+So we need to be respectful, prepared and cautious and be part of the solution, not the problem.
 If we do, we have every chance of having trails to ride all winter.
 If we don’t, then we shouldn’t be surprised at a negative trail outcome that we could have helped prevent.
 Yes, being health & safety conscious places an additional burden on each of us.
 But I’d argue that it’s a small price to pay for the being able to do what we love all winter!

 The tips and advice in this blog are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.